 It would be unwise to not consider the impact of e-commerce on the traditional retail community.
-In 2006, e-commerce accounted for about 3 percent of all retail sales in the United States, and the trend is continuing upward.1 Troy serves as a retail hub for the region, and must be prepared to support brick and mortar retail establishments in order to help them remain viable moving forward.
+E-commerce sales in the United States 2021 accounted for over 14 percent of total retail sales, up from about 7 percent in 2015.
+Troy serves as a retail hub for the region, and must be prepared to support brick and mortar retail establishments in order to help them remain viable moving forward.
 Given the central role the primary retail areas in Troy have within the City, it is critical that the continued success of these areas is taken into consideration.